puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-enterprise-sync.md

 # Microsoft Edge Sync

-This article explains how to use Microsoft Edge to sync your favorites, passwords, and other browser data across all you're signed-in devices.
+This article explains how to use Microsoft Edge to sync your favorites, passwords, and other browser data across all your signed-in devices.

 > [!NOTE]
 > This article applies to Microsoft Edge version 77 or later.